PelionIoT/mbl-docs/Docs/dev_mbl/coding_style_guide.md

 >>>
 ```

-Few conventions for having a readable and maintainable code:
+A few conventions for a readable and maintainable code:

-* when you implement a class, the methods order should be: 'special methods' (defined with double underscores, for example __getiitem__), public, protected and private.
-In this way we have at the top the methods which change the standard behaviour of the class, and then the public interface of the class.
+* When you implement a class, the method order should be: 'special methods' (defined with double underscores, for example `__getiitem__`), public, protected, private.
+This puts at the top the methods that change the standard behaviour of the class, and only then the public interface of the class.
-* public methods are allowed to call any method within the class
+* Public methods are allowed to call any method within the class.
-* let's limit the use of private methods unless we need to (E.g.: avoid clashes when inheriting classes)
+* Limit the use of private methods whenever possible.
+For example, use private methods to avoid clashes when inheriting classes.

 ### Testing

-Test your code whenever is needed and it makes sense to test it.
-Automation could play a big role and can improve productivity.
+Test your code whenever is needed.
+Automation can play a big role and improve productivity.
+We recommend pytest.

-pytest is the framework of choice for writing tests.
-This section is well covered on: Pytest MBL guidelines

 ### Pythonic code

-Writing code in a pythonic way is not only cool but it can bring more readability and better performance.
-This section is a collaborative one: users are invited to add their pythonic code to generic solutions.
+Writing code in a Pythonic way is not only cool but it can bring more readability and better performance.
+This section is a collaborative one: users are invited to add their Pythonic code to generic solutions.

 #### Data structure constructors

-The pythonic way to initialize data structures is using the respective empty representation.
+The Pythonic way to initialize data structures is using the respective empty representation.
 Examples:

-##### Data structures

 ```
 # Empty list